The Great Dane is a purebred dog and it may seem silly, but you can crossbreed him with other pups.

 This mixed pup will make a wonderful family pet.
 Despite the Pitbull Terrier’s reputation and the Great Dane’s size, this breed is gentle, great with kids, and will love attention from their owners.

-However, they are a fairly active pooch, so they’ll need a decent amount of playtime and exercise each day.
+However, they are fairly active pooch, so they’ll need a decent amount of playtime and exercise each day.

 The Great Danebull is a large dog with short, dense coats that are smooth.
 They’ll typically have a rectangle-shaped head, taking after their Great Dane parent.